 One of my favorite competitive tools is SEMrush.
 We’ve got a number of tools within this workspace here, but they also have a traffic analytics add-on.

 This is super cool, because it can help us see behind the scenes a little bit of one or more of our competitors.
-So, for instance, if we want to choose a domain like Search Engine Land, we can see an overview of their visits, their page visits, the average duration of their end user, as well as some of the other things.
+For instance, if we want to choose a domain like Search Engine Land, we can see an overview of their visits, their page visits, the average duration of their end user, as well as some of the other things.
 What are the sub-domains they have?
-What's the share of their traffic?
+What’s the share of their traffic?
 We can take a look at audience insights.
-This is really helpful if you're looking at competitors in your space and trying to understand, what are some of those other websites that people are looking at?
+This is really helpful if you’re looking at competitors in your space and trying to understand some of those other websites that people are looking at?
 What are some of those other places that they go to, to find information?
 We can also see things like their traffic journey.
-So when they come to this website, what do they do?
+When they come to this website, what do they do?
 Where do they actually come from?
 And then after this site, where do they go?

 What’s nice about this tool is we can put a number of sites here.
 You can put your site here or a number of the competitors and see how they each stack up to one another.